 Make the appropriate changes on the factory configuration file through the ICE software.
-Changes need to be uploaded to the analyzer in order to overwrite what is currently on it.
-Click on the "Write button".
+When changes are made, they need to be uploaded to the analyzer in order to overwrite what is currently on it.
+Click on the "Write button" (located beside the Read button; refer to Figure 1) and wait until the new configuration is uploaded successfully.